 Perhaps you have already thought about how to secure your assets?
 How to properly build a security strategy, taking into account the risks in your country, taking into account the global changes in the requirements for international financial reporting.

 If you have not yet taken care of the safety of your hard-earned money, then at any time you risk falling into the powerhouse and being left with nothing.
 High-tax governments have long been experiencing difficulties in filling the budgets of their countries.
 They are trying, by all means, to justify to the public the strengthening of tax collection measures.
 The acceleration of such a tax tightening process was a series of high-profile financial leaks, of which the most powerful were Panama Papers.

-The ability to strengthen ways to protect assets
+The ability to strengthen ways to protect assets through trusts

 The effectiveness of asset protection depends on the proper construction of an offshore corporate structure.
 Our company will help you with this!
 If necessary, visit our site and we can pre-agree and set the date for consultation online.

 “Tightening the screws” over offshore countries began to be carried out long before the appearance of “Panama Papers” and other facts of information leaks.
 High-tax countries such as the USA, Great Britain, Australia, Spain, Russia, and many others began to create laws “On Controlled Foreign Companies” (CIC) aimed at receiving taxes from their citizens, received from foreign companies registered in offshore.

 These laws are focused on creating open registries of beneficiaries and disclosing information about the assets of citizens of their countries located abroad.
 These laws state that you cannot open offshore companies and create a legal entity without informing the government authorities in your country.
 In Europe, such a struggle for financial “transparency” and deoffshorization is led by the OECD organization, which also commits to introducing automatic exchange of tax information into international financial practice.